Thomas Lam

-Thomas Anton Rudolph Lam (born 18 December 1993), is a professional footballer who plays as a centre-back or defensive midfielder for Melbourne City and the Finland national football team.
+Thomas Anton Rudolph Lam (born 18 December 1993) is a professional footballer who plays as a centre-back or defensive midfielder for Cypriot First Division club Apollon Limassol.
+Born in the Netherlands, he represents the Finland national team.
 He began his senior club career playing for AZ Alkmaar, before signing with PEC Zwolle at age 20 in 2014.

 Lam made his international debut for Finland in June 2015, at the age of 21 and has since had over 20 caps, including appearing in 2018 FIFA World Cup qualification and in Finland's UEFA Euro 2020 campaign in which Finland national team secured its first ever place in European Football Championship tournament's group stage.

 Club career

 AZ Alkmaar

 Lam, born and grew up in the Netherlands to a Finnish mother and a Dutch father, started his youth career at AFC before moving to AZ Alkmaar in 2005, where he progressed through the academy and started his senior career at AZ Alkmaar in 2011, where he signed his first professional contract.
 Shortly after, Lam was given number twenty–eight shirt for the new season.
 Though he made no appearances in the 2011–12 season, it was announced on 13 April 2012, Lam signed a contract with AZ, keeping him until 2016 and was named Finnish Tale's Promising Player of the Year.